Chapter 30:

 He felt it then, as he did every day at this hour.
 Not a pain, but a presence.
 A gentle, cool stillness that settled around him, distinct from the shop's own warm peace.
 It was the feeling of a winter morning, of a breath of air from a sacred mountain, of a hand he could almost feel resting on his own.

 He knew, with a certainty that required no proof, that Yuki was not gone.
 She was not a ghost haunting him.
 She was the 和 (Wa) - Harmony itself.
 She was in the balanced pulse of the Nexus under Fuji, in the restored flow of every ley line, in the quiet patience of the falling rain.
 Her sacrifice had not been an end; it had been a merging.
-She was the preservation in the world's renewed cycle, the memory that ensured such a thing would never be forgotten—or needed—again.
+She was the preservation in the world's renewed cycle, the memory that ensured such a thing would never be forgotten - or needed - again.

-He was not alone.
 He was in a world she helped make, and her essence was a part of its every atom.

 A faint, cool breeze, carrying the scent of distant snow, wound its way through the warm, neon-lit air of the street and into the shop.
 It rustled the edges of the scrolls on the wall, making the kanji for 光 (Hikari) - Light shimmer.